open-telemetry/opentelemetry-specification/specification/trace/api.md

 parent is remote.

-If the [`SuppressTracing`](#suppress-tracing) `Context` flag is set then the API MUST return the parent Span marked as non-recording, if one exists, otherwise return an empty non-recording Span.
+If the [`SuppressTracing`](#suppress-tracing) `Context` flag is set then the API MUST return a non-recording Span with SpanContext equal to that of the parent Span (if one exists).
+If the parent Span exists and is already non-recording, it may be returned directly, as an optimization.

 Any span that is created MUST also be ended.
 This is the responsibility of the user.